nadeemramli/personal-blog/content/1. Karangan/Level and Gap.md

 ==Nassim Taleb describe this problem as Top-down Approach, a top-down approach are just too fragile, it was design and focused to be oversimplify due to reductionism and lack of knowledge.==

-> [!Nadeem's Note]
 > *I also think that a top-down approach has too much of noises, where we're actually focusing too much at a [[Layers of Cause and Effect|prescription]] of a problem/results.
 Essentially, it need more than just observations.*

 While we also have a Bottom-up Approach, where we just grow and scale from point A (current/local) to point B (next), and eventually reach a ceiling/objective.
 Bottom-up Approach also can be deceiving, but this time the one that deluded it is ourselves.

-> [!Nadeem's Note]
 > *Bottom-Up Approach focus more on intrinsic growth/values.
 Where decision-making and "strategy" are focused more towards empirical evidence and practical experience.
 This type of approach rely heavily on one's capacity to be present and persistency*

-We often time don't see that it is required to grow through bottom-up approach due to the lack of visibility (clarity) of those changes, and also due to the pain/stress it incurred to be present during the changes.
+==We often time don't see that it is required to grow through bottom-up approach due to the lack of visibility (clarity) of those changes, and also due to the pain/stress it incurred to be present during the changes.==

 ### Why Level and Gap is Important for Growth?
 ------
 This is why level and gap is important for growth.
-It was meant to give a clear indicator of our current state to our ideal state.
+It was meant to give ==a clear indicator of our current state to our ideal state.==

 Meaning, it's important to always think about the level and gap of our goal, it will help us approach it "bottom-up" rather than subconsciously doing it "top-down".